1877 Shamokin uprising: Strike begins

 On July 23 the trainmen met at Red Men's Hall.
 They decided to join the national strike and continue blocking freight trains until the railroads lifted the 10% reduction.
 The next morning they ordered the shop mechanics to leave work too.

 In Danville on the morning of July 23, the workers appointed a group to ask the Commissioner of the Poor for bread or work.
 The commissioner left it to the mayor to decide.
-At 3 PM a large crowd gathered at the weigh scales on Mill Street in the middle of Danville.
+At 3 p.m. a large crowd gathered at the weigh scales on Mill Street in the middle of Danville.
 One speaker said, "We will give the borough authorities until tomorrow at 10:00 to devise some action to give us work or bread.
 If at that time nothing is done for us, we will take [expletive] wherever we can find it."
 John Styer discussed their poverty and demanded government aid.
 The town newspaper reported unless the borough council banished starvation, "disorder would ensue.
 Men would take the law into their own hands."

 The next day there was almost a bread riot.
 Citizens were on the verge of starvation.
 Grocers brought their flour inside for safety, and farmers left markets with half their goods sold.
 At noon crowds led by Ben Bennet and former constable Frank Treas took a few old muskets from an abandoned storehouse.
 They rushed for weapons known to be stored in the third story of the Danville National Bank on Mill and Northumberland streets.
 Police met them.
 One policeman tried to arrest Treas, for using incendiary language.
 But he could not get to Treas in the dense crowd.
 A sign on Bloom Street proposed a meeting of workingmen in Sechler's Woods on July 26.
 Following these events, the authorities gave food to those in need.